 Step Four:

-Pour the egg noodles into the wok and stir fry for 1 to 2 minutes.
-Finish by drizzling the chow mein sauce on top and mix until evenly distributed.
+I pour the egg noodles into the wok and stir fry for 1 to 2 minutes.
+Then finish by drizzling the chow mein sauce on top and everything is mixed together.

 How To Serve Plain Chow Mein